wp-plugins/thumbs-rating/readme.txt

 == Changelog ==

+= 1.3 =
+* Added a CSS class to the button after voting and on page load.
+You can use it to style the button different so the users knows he already voted.
+This feature does not apply the CSS class to old votes, just the new ones after updating to the 1.3 version.

 = 1.2 =
 * Added "Up Votes" and "Down Votes" admin columns (they're shiny and sortable!)
 * Deleted translation for: German and French.
 I used Google Translator and they didn't look correct.